iadvize/php-convention/README.md

 ];
 ```

-  - For the big arrays, lines must be terminated by a comma.
+  - For the arrays with lots of data, lines must be terminated by a comma.
 (Easy to copy/paste)

 ## <a name='classes'>Classes, Properties, and Methods</a>

 ### Classes

-  - The extends and implements keywords must be declared on the same line as the class name.
+  - The `extends` and `implements` keywords should be declared on the same line as the class name.

   - The opening brace for the class must go on its own line; the closing brace for the class must go on the next line after the body.